 My writing desk is covered with minions, Doctor Who memorabilia, Wonder Woman and Star Wars figures.
 Also a dragon I bought for a pound.
 And the (empty) miniature bottle of champagne my husband bought me the day I got *the* phone call from my agent telling me he loved Godblind and offering to represent me and being the catalyst for the weirdest year of my life.

-I have a 2:1 in Literature from the Open University, a Diploma in Creative Writing from the Open University, am a second Dan black belt in Shotokan Karate, a qualified massage therapist, a qualified proofreader and a certified First Aider.
+I have a 2:1 in Literature from the Open University, a Diploma in Creative Writing from the Open University, am a second Dan black belt in Shotokan Karate, am a qualified massage therapist, a qualified proofreader and a certified First Aider.
 I began training in Historical European Martial Arts (HEMA), particularly Italian longsword, in the spring of 2018.
 Hitting people with swords is in my top two new favourite things.
 The other is playing D&D.

 It should also be noted that I once saw Bev Bevan from ELO in my local curry house.

 We played inflatable guitars at our wedding.
 Deal with it.